tray777/Homework_2_automation/README.md

 # Homework_2_automation
-Here you will find my homework for assignment 2, part one and part 2
+Here you will find my homework